 Be sure to read all the way through for some free resources!

 My favorite TEI resource is the Boom Learning™ website.
-Students can complete digital task cards using a variety of TEI skills like selecting “hot spot” answers, moving objects, and selecting multiple answers in a multiple choice question.
+Students complete digital task cards using a variety of TEI skills like choosing “hot spot” answers, moving objects, and selecting multiple answers.

-The best part is that the cards are self-checking, so students get immediate feedback about their answers.
+The best part is that the cards are self-checking, so students get immediate feedback.
 Plus, you can monitor students’ progress.
-Every teacher I’ve talked to says their students LOVE the interactive piece.
-And they love that it’s paperless and low-prep!
+Every teacher I’ve talked to says their students LOVE how interactive this activity is!

-The video below shows an example of some types of questions students can practice on the Boom website.
-(These are from one of my 4th grade math SOL review decks.)
+The video below shows an example of some types of TEI skills students can practice on the Boom website.
+(This is from my Math SOL 4.1 Boom Cards set.)

-You can set up a free or paid Boom account through the Boom Learning website.
-If you purchase a Boom cards set on Teachers Pay Teachers, you get a free 3-month trial membership.
-You can buy decks that are already made and ready to go, or you can create your own!
+You can set up an account through the Boom Learning website.
+(If you are new to Boom, you can get a free trial membership.)
+You can browse decks for sale or create your own.

-If you’re interested in checking out Boom, start with these free Boom card sets I’ve created!
+If you’re interested in trying Boom, start with these free Boom card sets!

-If your school uses G Suite for Education™, Google Slides™ is a great way to help students practice TEI skills.
-You can create a set of practice questions and share it with your students through the sharing buttons or Google Classroom™.
+Google Slides™ is another great way to help students practice TEI skills.
+You can create a set of practice questions and share it with your students through a link, email, or Google Classroom™.

-Students can also practice answering multiple choice questions and choosing answers from drop-down menus in Google Forms™.
-One tip I have is to include some questions that require more than one correct answer, since students will probably see that on the state tests.
+Students can also practice answering multiple-choice questions and choosing answers from drop-down menus in Google Forms™.
+This is a good way to practice choosing more than one correct answer since students will probably see that on state tests.

 TEI Practice Sites

 There are also some helpful websites that have TEI-type questions.
-Most of these are aligned to the VDOE Standards of Learning (SOLs), but would be helpful for anyone looking for some TEI practice in 3rd, 4th, or 5th grade.
+Most of these are aligned to the Virginia SOLs, but they’d be helpful for anyone looking for some TEI practice in 3rd, 4th, or 5th grade.

 - IXL Learning: Reading (subscription-based, but you should be able to click on questions)